Molajo/Fieldhandler/README.md

 ## Overview of the Methodology ##

-At the most basic level, *constraints* define data collection and usage rules.
+At the most basic level, *constraints* define data collection and usage rules by describing qualities of the data.

-For data collection, constraints can include rules related to minimum and maximum field length, number of occurrences, whether or not a value is required for the field or if there is a list or data range that can be used to confirm data values.
+These rules might include specifications about the minimum and maximum values, number of occurrences for an array, whether or not a field is required or if there is a list or data range that can be used to confirm data values.

 A critical step in application development associates specific integrity